ShahZafrani/paperboy/readme.md

 3. run image.py in debug mode (see flag at top), and verify that test.bmp is updating
 4. connect your waveshare e-paper hat to your raspberryPi and run image.py with debug set to False
 - you can run weather.py or fuzzytime.py individually to test them out
+5. setup a service with system.d so it will run on startup (guide here)[https://www.raspberrypi.org/documentation/linux/usage/systemd.md]

 ### acknowledgements